isomerpages/sndgo-corp/media-hub/press-releases/_posts/2019-11-19-singapore-sets-sights-to-be-a-global-hub-for-developing-and-deploying-ai-solutions.md

 9\.
 Singapore has established a National AI Office to drive the national AI agenda and to catalyse efforts across research, industry and government stakeholders to work on identified areas of priorities.

 10\.
-For more information on Singapore’s [National AI Strategy, visit this page](/abt-smart-nation/artificial-intelligence)
+For more information on Singapore’s [National AI Strategy, please visit this page](/abt-smart-nation/artificial-intelligence).

 ---